Journal of Indigenous and Shamanic Studies

 Email: info@journaliss.com

-The Journal of Indigenous and Shamanic Studies (JISS) is an interdisciplinary publication of the Institute for Indigenous Intelligence dedicated to the generation and dissemination of rigorous scholarly research on ancient and modern societies.
-The journal emphasizes alternative paradigms, and encourages scholarship that accounts for the variety of experiences accommodated by planet earth.
+The Journal of Indigenous and Shamanic Studies (JISS) is an interdisciplinary publication of the Institute for Indigenous Intelligence dedicated to the generation and dissemination of rigorous scholarly research on ancient and modern science.
+The journal emphasizes alternative paradigms and encourages scholarship that accounts for the variety of experiences accommodated by planet earth.

-JISS is a no nonsense periodical with great and powerful editorial protocols, intuitive readership and firm scholarship and galactic reach.
-The journal provides avenues for connecting the dots between the known and unknown, seen and unseen, inner and outer, and the above and below dimensions.
+JISS is a no-nonsense periodical with great and powerful editorial protocols, intuitive readership and firm scholarship and galactic reach.
+The journal provides avenues for connecting the dots between the known and the unknown, seen and the unseen, inner and outer, and the above and below dimensions.

 For readers and contributors who are interested in mind mending ideas and conscious knowledge, this is the periodical for transmission.
 For scholars armed with knowledge that transcends conventional reality, this is the vehicle for expression.
 For intelligent beings operating from the sacred neutral point, whatever the topic or subject or discipline, this is the journal for manifestation.